Xilinx/PYNQ/docs/source/getting_started/pynq_alveo.rst

 PYNQ on XRT Platforms
 =====================

+This version of PYNQ **does not** support Alveo.

-Starting from version ``2.5.1`` PYNQ supports XRT-based platforms including Amazon's AWS F1 and Alveo for cloud and on-premise deployment.
+Starting from version ``2.5.1`` and ending with version ``3.0.1`` PYNQ supports XRT-based platforms including Amazon's AWS F1 and Alveo for cloud and on-premise deployment.
 If you are new to PYNQ we recommend browsing the rest of the documentation to fully understand the core PYNQ concepts as these form the foundation of PYNQ on XRT platforms.
 Here we will explore the changes made to bring PYNQ into the